Brooklyn vs the Beckhams: Where does the truth lie?

 “But the one time my wife asked for my mum’s support to save displaced dogs during the LA fires, my mum refused.”

-The Beckhams are yet to address the post, but The Independent has contacted their representatives for commebt.
+The Beckhams are yet to address the post, but The Independent has contacted their representatives for comment.

 Join our commenting forum